NikolchovaElena/softuni-workshop-metube/README.md

 Deployed on TomEE.

 ## Key Functionalities
-MeTube is an platform for sharing videos.<br />
+MeTube is a platform for sharing videos.<br />

 Guest users can acces only login, register, index page.<br />
 Registered users can view uploaded videos, profile, home page.<br />